As originally published on WhatCounts + Windsor Circle blog

 All of this leads to one big question: Is your brand ready to stand out from the crowd and capitalize on this significant opportunity?

-If you don’t know (or have doubts), here are four proven best practices you can implement to differentiate your email messaging, create and drive urgency, and engage with consumers on a one-to-one basis this holiday season.
+If you don’t know (or have doubts), here are four proven best practices in email marketing you can implement to differentiate your email messaging, create and drive urgency, and engage with consumers on a one-to-one basis this holiday season.

 If you’re an omnichannel retailer with physical stores, consider using dynamic maps to help your shoppers find the one closest to them.
 This can be an important advantage: research shows that in-store shopping is responsible for 79 percent of total holiday sales, and dynamic maps can help make it easy to get shoppers in your store.